dsa110/dsa110-event/README.md

 # dsa110-event

 Handling candidate alerts and metadata for DSA-110.
-Can create VOEvents and TNS (json) alerts.
+Can create VOEvents, TNS (json) alerts, upload to Caltech Data, and get DOI.

 # Dependencies